andlabs/libui/docs/newcontrol_unix.md

 	g_signal_connect(s->widget, "destroy", G_CALLBACK(onDestroy), s);
 ```

 Now we need to connect our mySwitch vtable functions.
-We do this by converting our `struct switch` to a `mySwitch` with the `mySwitch()` conversion macro and writing to the vtable entries:
+We do this by converting our `struct xswitch` to a `mySwitch` with the `mySwitch()` conversion macro and writing to the vtable entries:

 ```c
 	mySwitch(s)->On = switchOn;